The homelessness prevention team can offer help to prevent homelessness. You may find yourself homeless, if you:

-If it is decided that we cannot assist you under the Homeless legislation you will be offered appropriate advice and assistance to help you to obtain your own accommodation.
+If it is decided that we cannot assist you under the homeless legislation you will be offered appropriate advice and assistance to help you to obtain your own accommodation.

 I have nowhere to stay

-If you have nowhere to stay safely while your case is being investigated you may be placed into interim accommodation for as short a time as possible.
+If you have nowhere to stay safely while your case is being investigated, you may be placed into interim accommodation for as short a time as possible.
 This maybe in:

-A South Yorkshire Housing Association interim tenancy some of which are furnished
+- A South Yorkshire Housing Association interim tenancy some of which are furnished

-Bed and Breakfast Accommodation
+- Bed and Breakfast accommodation

-All households placed into interim accommodation must abide by the tenancy conditions / rules of the landlord.
-If you are asked to leave the interim accommodation the council may not have a further duty to provide you with any more interim accommodation.
+All households placed into interim accommodation must abide by the tenancy conditions and/or rules of the landlord.
+If you are asked to leave the interim accommodation, the council may not have a further duty to provide you with any more interim accommodation.

 The Tenancy Bond Guarantee Scheme helps Chesterfield residents access private rented accommodation.
 The funding is limited and there are conditions which must be met.

 The Derbyshire Law Centre offers free, confidential help and advice.
 They can be contacted at 1 Rose Hill East (located on the lower ground floor of the town hall) and by phone on (01246) 550674

 Worried about paying your mortgage?